"COVID-19 Solution Announced by WHO" removal guide

 More examples of spam campaigns used to proliferate malicious programs are "Coronavirus Face Mask Email Virus", "UNICEF Email Virus" and "COVID-19 Insurance Plan From CIGNA Email Virus".
-Cyber criminals send such emails with a purpose to deceive recipients into installing some malware that could be used to generate revenue in one or another way.
-Some names of malicious programs that cyber criminals distributed and/or still distribute through emails are Emotet, TrickBot, Adwind and LokiBot.
+Cyber criminals send these emails to deceive recipients into installing malware, which is then used to generate revenue in various ways.
+Some names of malicious programs that cyber criminals distribute through emails include Emotet, TrickBot, Adwind and LokiBot.

 How did "COVID-19 Solution Announced by WHO" infect my computer?

-Installed software must be updated through implemented functions and/or tools that are designed (provided) by official developers.
-Licensed software that requires activation must be activated properly as well.
-It is not legal to activate such software with various unofficial activation ('cracking') tools, also, these tools can be designed to install malware.
-All files and programs should be downloaded from official ant trustworthy websites, and via direct links.
-Other tools like Peer-to-Peer networks (e.g., torrent clients, eMule), third party downloaders, unofficial pages, etc., can be used to distribute malicious programs.
+Installed software must be updated through implemented functions and tools provided by official developers.
+Licensed software that requires activation must be activated properly.
+It is illegal to activate this software with unofficial activation ('cracking') tools.
+Furthermore, these can install malware.
+All files and programs should be downloaded from official, trustworthy websites, and via direct links.
+Other tools such as Peer-to-Peer networks (e.g., torrent clients, eMule), third party downloaders, unofficial pages, etc., can distribute malicious programs.
 No software should be installed through third party installers.
-Furthermore, attachments (and/or web links) that are included in irrelevant emails should not be opened.
-Especially if such emails are received from unknown, suspicious addresses.
-One more way to keep computers safe is to regularly scan them for threats with a reputable antivirus or anti-spyware suite.
-If you've already opened "COVID-19 Solution Announced by WHO" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Furthermore, do not open attachments and/or web links that are included in irrelevant emails, especially if these emails are received from unknown, suspicious addresses.
+Keep computers safe by regularly scanning them for threats with a reputable antivirus or anti-spyware suite.
+If you have already opened "COVID-19 Solution Announced by WHO" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "COVID-19 Solution Announced by WHO" email letter:
+Text presented in the "COVID-19 Solution Announced by WHO" email message: